MartinGurasvili/GitHub-Follower-Bot/README.md

 <h1 align="center" >Features </h1>
 <br></br>

+   - [ ] Quickly increase your github following by following people from the most followed on github, thus more likely to follow you back.
+   - [ ] Human Simulation - to eliminate githubs spam detection
+   - [ ] Both Follower and Unfollower tools built into one
+   - [ ] Runs in background
    - [ ] Error Detection
    - [ ] Simple UI

-   - [ ] Quickly increase your github following by following people from the most followed on github, thus more likely to follow.

    - [ ] Easy Setup
-   - [ ] Human Simulation - to eliminate githubs spam detection
-   - [ ] Both Follower and Unfollower tools built into one
-   - [ ] Runs in background

 <br></br>